 - Loose teeth

+We offer digital dental radiographs in an effort to look for dental disease, or tooth root damage.
 If dental disease is not caught and treated quickly enough, it can result in the need for multiple tooth extractions, tooth abscesses, or other complications.
 Dental disease may also affect other organs in the body.
 There are concerns that bacteria in the mouth could get into the bloodstream and may cause serious infections in the kidneys, liver, lungs, and heart.
 A physical exam combined with appropriate laboratory work can determine if infection in the mouth has spread.

 We know brushing your pets teeth is not always a possibility, which makes routine dental exams that much more important.
 One of our doctors can discuss the many options available for your pet.